tidelift/sbom-to-api-tools/README.md

 ## Current Commands

-* `tidelift-sbom-analyzer`: This takes a cyclonedx file as the first argument and then outputs a CSV file with Tidelift's recommendations about the packages in the SBOM.
+* `tidelift-sbom-analyzer`: This takes a CycloneDX JSON file as the first argument and then outputs a CSV file with Tidelift's recommendations about the packages in the SBOM.
 Takes an optional argument of `-o output.csv` to write the output to a file.

-* `tidelift-sbom-vulnerability-reporter`: This takes a cyclonedx file as the first argument and then outputs a JSON file with information about any known vulnerabilities in releases that are listed in the SBOM.
+* `tidelift-sbom-vulnerability-reporter`: This takes a CycloneDX JSON file as the first argument and then outputs a JSON file with information about any known vulnerabilities in releases that are listed in the SBOM.
 Takes an optional argument of `-o output.json` to write the output to a file.